umccr/s3-rust-noodles-bam/FLUKES.md

 $ cargo aws deploy
 ```
 Keeping the SAM-CLI `template.yml` or even more conveniently, adding a section to `Cargo.toml` that mirrors the SAM spec but the same SAM tooling runs underneath, without staying on the (Rust) way as it is now...
 Or similar.
 1. [Lack of public Rust-lambda benchmarks](https://twitter.com/robertohuertasm/status/1368991014606757891)... with provided.al2 and with/without [jemallocator](https://lib.rs/crates/jemallocator) activated...
-BUT `jemalloc` is still not supported on Apple Silicon, so not convenient to work on locally (unless parametrized by `#cfg` or feature flags).
+BUT if you are cross-compiling on an M1 to x86_64 target, `jemalloc` is still not supported on Apple Silicon, so not convenient to work on locally (unless parametrized by `#cfg` or feature flags or custom `build.rs` in the meantime?).
 1. AWS's `sam local invoke -e event.json` to work properly, in progress via twitter: https://twitter.com/braincode/status/1375309688573599747
 1. AWS's `sam local start-api` does not seem to work either, it generates some random looking binary request that is met with a HTTP 400 code as Response:
 ```